 Regarding therapy, CBT is a beneficial form of psychotherapy that works by removing old paradigms and behaviors that feeds into the anxiety itself.
 Clients are treated with exposure to their apprehensions, allowing them to challenge their feared situation so that they may gain confidence over their fear.

 Clients will have strategies and coping mechanisms to deal with their perceived rejection and evaluation, allowing them to normalize the fear and gaining rationalization over the perception.
-Clients receiving social anxiety therapy in Houston are encouraged to imagine their worst fear, then create practical responses to challenge those thoughts.
+Clients receiving social anxiety therapy are encouraged to imagine their worst fear, then create practical responses to challenge those thoughts.

 Your therapist may also suggest the use of antidepressants, but it is unwise to rely solely on medications to overcome the challenges of social anxieties.
 They take time to come into effect and may not be a right fit for everyone.